Updated: Apr 20

-However there are many much longer stretches of gravel road in North Iceland and on the highland roads.
+However, there are many much longer stretches of gravel roads in North Iceland and on the highland roads.
 If you drive the Ring Road and the Diamond Circle you will encounter them.
 And you could well be driving for several hours on gravel depending on where you are headed.
 This is when it can get tempting to put your foot down a little and increase your speed.

 And therein lies the problem.
 It is on these remote gravel roads without anyone else around that drivers might succumb to temptation and speed.
-Or it could be simply that the attention wonders and you forget after a while that you need to drive slowly.
+Or it could be simply that the attention wanders and you forget after a while that you need to drive slowly.

 A good way to tackle this problem is to plan ahead.
-When you plan your driving route for the day take note how much of it will be on gravel roads.
+When you plan your driving route for the day take note of how much of it will be on gravel roads.
 You will then need to schedule more time for your trip.
 As driving on gravel takes a little more attention and patience make sure to factor in plenty of stops.
 Take proper breaks and find places to visit on route to break up the journey.
 You should also be really aware of the daylight hours and the weather conditions.
-Ideally you don’t want to have to drive on gravel in the dark.
+Ideally, you don’t want to have to drive on gravel in the dark.
 Not a pleasant experience and you’ll be missing the views too!

 The Speed limit in Iceland